chrismochinski/magic-beans/README.md

 # Acknowledgement
 ---
-I'd like to extend my sincere thanks to my instructors and everyone at [Prime Digital Academy](www.primeacademy.io) - especially [Chris Black](https://github.com/blackcj) and the <b>Proth cohort</b> - for giving me the tools to do amazing things with amazing technology.
-After years of juggling upwards of 40 cryptocurrency applications and thinking of all the fun stuff I'd love to do if I ever made my own, bringing this to life was a massively profound experience.
-I almost wish it would never end.
+I'd like to extend my sincere thanks to my instructors and everyone at [Prime Digital Academy](www.primeacademy.io) - especially [Chris Black](https://github.com/blackcj) and the Proth cohort - for giving me the tools to do amazing things with amazing technology.
+Thanks also to my little family, especially  After years of juggling upwards of 40 cryptocurrency applications and thinking of all the fun stuff I'd love to do if I ever made my own, bringing this to life was a truly amazing experience.
+I absolutely cannot wait to do more.
 <br />

 # Support
 ---
-If you have questions or issues - or would like to leave me some feedback - please do not hesitate to email me at: [cmochinski@gmail.com](mailto:cmochinski@gmail.com) or at my GitHub below.
+If you have any questions - or would like to leave me some feedback - please do not hesitate to email me at: [cmochinski@gmail.com](mailto:cmochinski@gmail.com) or visit my GitHub below.
 I'd sincerely love to hear from you!

 ---
 <br />